AgVa Ventilator

-AgVa Ventilator is a mechanical ventilator developed in collaboration with Indian scientist Diwakar Vaish of A-SET Robotics and Dr. Deepak Agrawal, professor of Neurosurgery at All India Institute of Medical Sciences, Delhi.
-AgVa is designed to be a cost effective and compact ventilator with the ability to push Oxygen as well as atmospheric air, it also has the ability to control ventilator parameters through an Android application.
+The AgVa Ventilator is a mechanical ventilator developed in collaboration with Indian scientist Diwakar Vaish of A-SET Robotics and Dr. Deepak Agrawal, professor of Neurosurgery at All India Institute of Medical Sciences, Delhi.
+AgVa is designed to be a cost-effective and compact ventilator with the ability to push oxygen as well as atmospheric air.
+Ventilator parameters can be controlled through an Android application.
+The company gained attention in 2020 when the Indian government bought 10,000 ventilators from them as part of their response to the COVID-19 pandemic.
+The company partnered with Maruti Suzuki India to manufacture the ventilators.
+Many of the company's ventilators were rejected by hospitals as defective.
+The AgVa ventilator is currently manufactured by D&D Healthcare.

 Technology

-It has built in Artificial Intelligence and Machine Learning Algorithms which allow the ventilator to compensate for the patient specific respiratory patterns and volumes, which reduces the risk of Ventilator Associated Lung Injury.

-The advanced versions of the ventilator have a fixed tablet display with an Android app based interface to control the ventilator which displays breathing curves and lung volumes.
+The AgVa ventilator has built-in machine learning algorithms which allow the ventilator to compensate for the patient-specific respiratory patterns and volumes, which reduces the risk of ventilator-associated lung injury.
+The advanced versions of the ventilator have a fixed tablet display with an Android app-based interface to control the ventilator which displays breathing curves and lung volumes.